YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Discouraged-Workers-DEMO-0.3.5.0
 ===================
 Discouraged Workers was developing by YGGDRASIL STUDIO, korean indiegame creators.
-The game is a 4th story of Project DW.
+The game is a 4th story of Project DW. <strong>Currently supported only Korean.</strong>

 Introduce